 Mastic can be purchased here in installation supplies.
 Our mastic is the professional grade of liguid nails for mirrors you might find at your hardware store.
 Adhesives bought at your hardware store should not be used with our antique mirror.
 Over the counter adhesives could damage the backing of the mirror.

 What is a mixed set?

 Our Collection of Mixed Sets are made up of 4-5 different antique mirror patterns.
 Mixing various patterns adds that extra little character and personality.
-Having a hard time dciding which tilees mix?
+Having a hard time deciding which tiles to mix?
 We offer some of our personal favorite combos in our Collection of Mixed sets.
-Each mixed set was hand picked and created by Founder of strip tile, Leslie Discher.
+Each mixed set was hand picked and created by Founder of strip tile, Leslie Inniss.

 Can I make my own mixed set?

 Standard size strip tiles are 4"x 8", 4" x 12", 6" x 12" and 12" x 12".
 Each strip tile is cut by hand, please inquire about custom size orders for a minimal upcharge.
 The smaller the tile, the more labor they are to cut!
 We have seen so many unique sizes- 3" x 10", 6" x 8" and 3"x 14" were some favorites.